WordPress/gutenberg/docs/contributors/documentation/README.md

 The code example in markdown should be wrapped in three tick marks \`\`\` and should additionally include a language specifier.
 See this [GitHub documentation around fenced code blocks](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks).

-A unique feature to the Gutenberg documentation is the `codetabs` toggle, this allows two versions of code to be shown at once.
-This is used for showing both `JSX` and `Plain` code samples.
-For example, [on this block tutorial page](/docs/how-to-guides/block-tutorial/block-controls-toolbar-and-sidebar.md).
+A unique feature of the Gutenberg documentation is the `codetabs` toggle.
+This allows two versions of code to be shown at once.
+This is used for showing both `JSX` and `Plain` code samples, for example, [on this block tutorial page](/docs/how-to-guides/block-tutorial/block-controls-toolbar-and-sidebar.md).

 Here is an example `codetabs` section: